rugbyprof/2143-ObjectOrientedProgramming/Assignments/Homework-01-lists-dict.md

 ```

- 3. Given a (non-nested) dictionary delete all occurences of a value.
+**`J:`**  Given a (non-nested) dictionary delete all occurences of a value.
 You cannot delete items in a dictionary as you are iterating through it.

  ```python
 def rm(d, x):